 - 1. Subject to the provisions of this Article, a Party may engage a Participant to carry out work relating to Cooperative Activity on its behalf.
-The engagement of any Participant in the implementation of any Cooperative Activity shall require the non-sponsoring Party's prior review and written approval. - 2.
+The engagement of any Participant in the implementation of any Cooperative Activity by either Party shall require the other Party's prior review and written approval. - 2.
 Before engaging a Participant to carry out work, a Party must enter into a Sponsorship Arrangement unless such an agreement already exists that can support Cooperative Activities pursuant to this Agreement. - 3.
-The Party engaging a Participant shall ensure that the Participant agrees to: - a) carry out any work relating to Cooperative Activity in accordance with the terms of this Agreement; and - b) report to that Party's Agreement Director on a periodic basis. - 4.
-The Parties' Agreement Directors shall jointly determine the frequency and scope of the reporting requirement referred to in paragraph 3b) of this Article. - 5.
+The Party engaging a Participant shall ensure that the Participant agrees to: - a) carry out any work relating to Cooperative Activity in accordance with the terms of this Agreement; and b) report to that Party's Agreement Director on a periodic basis.

+- 4. The Parties' Agreement Directors shall jointly determine the frequency and scope of the reporting requirement referred to in paragraph 3(b) of this Article. - 5.
 In the event that a question arises with respect to a Participant and/or its activities under this Agreement, the Parties shall consult to consider the Participant's role in Cooperative Activity.
 If either Party objects to a Participant's continued participation and requests its termination, the Party that sponsored the Participant shall give the request sympathetic consideration, including as to the consequences of terminating the Participant's participation. - 6.
-Nothing in this Agreement or any Project Arrangement precludes a Party who has sponsored a Participant from suspending a Participant's activities or replacing the Participant in one or more of its Project Arrangements.
+Nothing in this Agreement or any Project Arrangement precludes a Party who has sponsored a Participant from suspending a Participant's activities, or replacing the Participant in accordance with Paragraph 1, of this Article in one or more of its Project Arrangements.